 And that restaurant would be Medousa.
 Medousa is one of the best reviewed restaurants on all of Milos and people come from all around the island to eat here.
 They have fresh greek cuisine and great seafood.

 The best part is Medousa is reasonably priced.
 It’s a traditional Greek Taverna run by a family with typical Greek pricing.
 You can easily eat here for under €10 a person.
-Come during lunch for the most stunning daytime views.
+Come during lunch for the most stunning daytime views, it’s one of the best things to do in Milos!

 9. Ancient Theatre of Milos